Languages: Chinese: Advising

 • If you know any Chinese, then take the Online Chinese Placement Test, and email your results to the Chinese Advisor to determine placement in 1st and 2nd year levels.

-• If you have studied Chinese for 3-4 years (or more), then download and complete the Chinese Placement Background Questionnaire, and email it to the Chinese Advisor for placement assistance.
+• If you have studied Chinese for 3-4 years (or more), then download and complete the Chinese Placement Background Questionnaire, and email it to the Chinese Program Director for placement assistance.

-• Good news for Chinese heritage students who do not qualify for lower level classes: you can still earn Humanities credits by taking upper level courses and qualifying for Advanced Standing for the lower level courses which carry Humanities attribute.
-See link for process.
+• Good news for Chinese heritage students who do not qualify for lower level classes: you can still earn credits by taking upper level courses and qualifying for Advanced Standing for the lower level courses which carry attribute.

 Native Speakers/Readers